macromrit/Murzyme_data_organization_prediction/readme.md

 ### Model Preprocessing

-The preprocessing steps used on the dataset, including feature extraction, engineering, imputation, overbalancing, and scaling, are implemented in the `preprocessing.py` script.
+The preprocessing steps used on the dataset, including feature extraction, engineering, imputation, overbalancing, and scaling, are implemented in the `preProcessingAndTraining.ipynb` script.

 ### Contribution